AlacrisIO/legicash-facts/invariants.md

 have collaborated on a signature, but what if Alice's initial request goes unheeded by Trent?
 Alice reports to the network, "This request I gossiped about:
 I never heard back from Trent."
 Trent says "No, I did respond: Here's the response."
-Now we seemingly have to fall back on network observation consenus to resolve the question of whether Trent's response was generally available.
+Now we seemingly have to fall back on network observation consensus to resolve the question of whether Trent's response was generally available.

 Thus it is the duty of a registrar to track and gossip about the duties of